MurtazaG786/Machine_learning/README.md

 # Machine Learning
-This repo contains my practice in Machine
+This repo contains my practice in